Know the stages to stop a cold sore before it appears.

 Stage 2: Blisters

 The Macule, or Blister Stage, is when you can first start to see the cold sore appearing.
 This is a type of hypersensitivity or allergic reaction that occurs in response to the virus.
 They will appear as a group of small, painful lumps that may increase and grow.
 As your body tries to fight the infection, white blood cells rush to the blister.
 When this is happening, the blister is filled with millions of virus cells, which is why it’s important not to try to pop it during this stage.
+One of the more debilitating affects of popping a cold sore during this stage is that it could possibly lead to a cold sore in the eye.
 This stage can last about 2-4 days.

 Stage 3: Ulcer